- Review Process

 - A project of

 This action-oriented resource focuses attention on the issue of water conservation.
-Students conduct school wide, personal, and classroom water-use audits to yield 'before' results.
+Using an inquiry-based learning approach, students conduct school wide, personal, and classroom water-use audits to yield 'before' results.
 After scrutiny and analysis of their findings, students make behaviour changes to meet a water conservation challenge.
 Resource components include:

 Background information on water distribution, availability, consumption and conservation.